-By granting the majority of the reward as shares that are restricted over the medium to longer term and are subject to long term share price risk and clawback, the VRP provides for strong alignment with shareholders.
-This, combined with the minimum shareholding guidelines as set out on page 44, encourages Executive KMP to think and act like shareholders and to make decisions in the long term interests of the Group.
+By granting the majority of the reward as shares that are restricted over the medium to longer term and are subject to long term share price risk and clawback, the VRP provides executive KMP strong alignment with shareholder interests.
+This, combined with the minimum shareholding requirements as set out on page 42, encourages Executive KMP to think and act like shareholders and to make decisions in the long term interests of the Group.